knodir/persistent-redis/README.md

 ## Under the hood

 As explained above, replication controller creates a redis master pod, which runs two containers, one to store Redis database (the same as original Guestbook) and the other to constantly backup Redis DB file to Google storage.
-You might have noticed I use knodir/redis image instead of dockerfile/redis.
-The only change I did to original [dockerfile/redis](https://github.com/dockerfile/redis) image is to update Redis database configuration to take the snapshot of the DB file after each insert record.
-You can see that in line #22 of the modified Dockerfile in [redis](./redis) folder (compared to the original dockerfile/redis [Dockerfile](https://github.com/dockerfile/redis/blob/master/Dockerfile)).
+You might have noticed I use knodir/redis image instead of `dockerfile/redis`.
+The only change I did to the original [dockerfile/redis](https://github.com/dockerfile/redis) image is to update Redis database configuration to take the snapshot of the DB file after each insert record.
+You can see that in line #22 of the modified [Dockerfile](https://github.com/knodir/persistent-redis/blob/master/redis/Dockerfile) in [redis](./redis) folder (compared to the original `dockerfile/redis` [Dockerfile](https://github.com/dockerfile/redis/blob/master/Dockerfile)).

 	sed -i 's/save 900 1/save 3 1/' /etc/redis/redis.conf && \

 This change lets us to see the result of our project right away, instead of waiting 15 minutes for Redis to write entries to DB file (default Redis behavior).
-Of course this is is too much overhead and never should be done in any useful deployment (except this educational one).
-This project works fine with original dockerfile/redis, too.
+Of course this is is too much overhead and never should be done in any useful deployment (except this educational one :).
+This project works fine with original `dockerfile/redis`, too.

+`redis-master-controller.json` file defines shared folder `redis-bckp` which will be mounted in `/data` folder of the both containers.
+This is the same folder where Redis saved its snapshot file `dump.rdb` in the original `dockerfile/redis` image.
+I just made this folder [pod's volume](https://github.com/GoogleCloudPlatform/kubernetes/blob/master/docs/volumes.md), which will be accessible to all containers running in the same pod.
+The application running in another container, `knodir/redis-backup`, writes `dump.rdb` file to Google storage every 5 seconds (hardcoded, but possible to change by updating Docker image).
+Application also reads data from Google storage and replaces local `dump.rdb` at container boot time (only).
+This is the core idea of the Google storage based Redis data resilience approach.

+The second container's image is `knodir/redis-backup` created using [google/golang](https://registry.hub.docker.com/u/google/golang/) image, which bundles container with the latest version of Golang.
+[Dockerfile](https://github.com/knodir/persistent-redis/blob/master/redis-backup/Dockerfile) in [redis-backup](https://github.com/knodir/persistent-redis/tree/master/redis-backup) folder shows how to make this image run our redis-backup application, `app.go`.
+Also, note that `app.go` uses my credentials to access Google storage services.
+That credentials are of my trial account, which will expire within a week (by Jan.
+6, 2015).
+Although credentials are hardcoded, it is possible to update them with yours by replacing `cache.json` file via sign-up to [Google Storage](https://cloud.google.com/storage/).

 ## Feedback